The exit time finite state projection scheme: bounding exit distributions and occupation measures of continuous-time Markov chains: Preliminaries

 The starting point in our definition of a continuous-time chain is a stable and conservative rate matrix $Q:=(q(x,y))_{x,y\in\s}$, that is, a matrix of real numbers indexed by the countable state space $\cal{S}$ satisfying

 Whenever we write ``a rate matrix $Q$'' in this paper, we mean ``a stable and conservative rate matrix $Q$''.
-We construct our Markov chain $X$ recursively by running the \emph{Gillespie Algorithm} \cite{Feller1940,Kendall1950,Gillespie1976} (see App.~\ref{preproofs}).
+We construct our Markov chain $X$ recursively by running the \emph{Gillespie Algorithm} \cite{Feller1940,Kendall1950,Gillespie1976} (see Appendix A in the Supplementary Material).
 In particular, the algorithm returns the \emph{jump times} $\{T_n\}_{n\in\n}$ at which transitions occur and the sequence $Y:=\{Y_n\}_{n\in\n}$ of states visited by the chain; both of these are defined on the same probability space $(\Omega,\cal{F},\Pb)$.
 The sequence $Y$ is itself a discrete-time Markov chain known as the \emph{jump chain} (or \emph{embedded chain}) and its one-step matrix is

 The sample paths $t\mapsto X_t(\omega)$ of the continuous-time chain $X$ are defined by

 These paths are defined only up until the \emph{explosion time}

 The limit exists because $\{T_n(\omega)\}_{n\in\n}$ is an increasing sequence for each $\omega\in\Omega$.
 In other words, $X_t(\omega)$ is defined only for pairs $(t,\omega)$ such that $t<T_{\infty}(\omega)$.
 The reason behind the name ``explosion time'' given to $T_\infty$ is that, by this moment in time, the chain has left every finite subset of the state space.
 In particular, let $\s_0\subseteq \s_1\subseteq\dots$ be an increasing sequence of finite subsets (or \emph{truncations}) of $\s$ such that $\cup_{r}\s_r=\s$ and $\tau_r$ be the time \eqref{eq:taurexit} that the chain $X$ first exits $\s_r$.
 That our truncations form an increasing sequence implies that $\{\tau_r\}_{r\in\n}$ is an increasing sequence of random variables and the limit $\lim_{r\to\infty}\tau_r(\omega)$ exists for each $\omega\in\Omega$. \begin{lemma}[Lem.~2.18 of \cite{Kuntzthe}] If $\{\s_r\}_{r\in\n}$ is an increasing sequence of finite sets such that $\cup_{r}\s_r=\s$, then $\tau_r$ tends to $T_\infty$ almost surely. \end{lemma}